 JCCS is extremely proud of our areas of strength.
-Staff, students, and families love our new facilities!
+Staff, students, and families love our newer facilities!
 Students report feeling valued and safe on campus and really appreciate the new school buildings often commenting that their previous high school doesn't look like the new Camille Creek campus.
 JCCS provides strong social/emotional programs for students and staff, provides a variety of enrichment programs to increase engagement, and provides much support in technology utilization.
-We have been able to maintain small class sizes of 12 students per teacher.
-This ratio has shown to help increase attendance and reduce behavior challenges on school campus as evidenced in our behavioral tracking spreadsheet.
-We regularly meet basic service requirements as 100% of the JCCS teachers are fully credentialed and appropriately assigned.
-The schools also provide standards aligned materials for all students, and keep facilities in good repair.
+We have been able to maintain small class sizes of 16 students per teacher.
+This ratio has shown to help reduce behavior challenges on school campus as evidenced in our behavioral tracking spreadsheet.
+The schools provide standards aligned materials for all students, and keep facilities in good repair.
 We have a passionate and caring team of professionals, a high degree of staff and community engagement, and promote a school-wide learning culture where all feel like they can improve and better their professional practice.
-Even though the CA School Dashboard was suspended in 2020 due to the pandemic, JCCS still regularly monitors student progress based on local assessments and data.
-Our reading progress is up from 54% of students showing growth in reading in 2021 to 61% of students showing growth in 2022 (and 42% increasing more than one grade level).
-Although our 5 year cohort graduation rate for all students was only 61.1% our grad rate for Hispanic students was a bit higher at 66.7% in 2021.
-In addition, our attendance rate is increasing again.
-For all students, our attendance rate (at the end of May 2022) was 87.04% (up from 86.53 in 2021) which is a very healthy attendance rate at alternative education schools.
-The breakdown for the other student groups was as follows: Hispanic = 87.82%, White = 86.65%, Black/AA = 80.07%, Asian = 100%, Low SED = 86.24%, ELs = 87.91%, SPED = 84.72%, and Homeless = 85.52%.
-JCCS also started two CTE pathways this year: culinary and welding programs, has leveled our math courses so all students receive targeted math instruction geared to meet their needs, and has put much effort and energies into sustaining our parent liaison teams.
+JCCS regularly monitors student progress based on local assessments and data.
+Our academic progress is up from 61% of students showing growth in 2022 to 63% showing growth in reading and math in 2023.
+For all students, our attendance rate (at the end of May 2023) was 80.78% which is a healthy attendance rate at alternative education schools.
+The breakdown for the other student groups was as follows: Hispanic = 80.53%, White = 82.72%, Black/AA =78.15%, Low SED = 80%, ELs = 78.46%, SPED = 80.96%, and Homeless = 75.5%.
+JCCS continues to offer two CTE pathways: culinary and welding programs, supports leveled math courses so all students receive targeted math instruction geared to meet their needs, and has put much effort and energies into sustaining our parent liaison teams.
 These teams, consisting of two para-educators, an intervention coordinator, and a social worker, contact 100% of families each week.
 They share how students are doing with their attendance, behavior, and productivity (credits earned) with families and then share what is going on with families with JCCS staff.
-These teams support both the student 's education and families' needs, such as access to food, mental health and wellness support, etc. The parent liaison teams, basic services, and social/emotional and academic support will continue into the 2022-2023 school year as our staff and parents report that these services have been extremely helpful.
+These teams support both the student 's education and families' needs, such as access to food, mental health and wellness support, etc. The parent liaison teams, basic services, and social/emotional and academic support will continue into the 2023-2024 school year as our staff and parents report that these services have been extremely helpful.